camunda/camunda-docs/docs/components/early-access/alpha/bpmn-copilot/bpmn-copilot.md

 By using this tool, you agree to Camunda's use of the anonymized input and output data and anonymized feedback to improve it.
 :::

-Using AI, select users can now chat with the BPMN copilot for assistance generating new and functional BPMN process diagrams in [Web Modeler](/components/modeler/web-modeler/launch-web-modeler.md) based on a process description.
+Using AI, users can now chat with the BPMN copilot for assistance generating new and functional BPMN process diagrams in [Web Modeler](/components/modeler/web-modeler/launch-web-modeler.md) based on a process description.

 ## Get started